 The multi-colored rocks found along the towering walls of the Painted Canyon are beautiful.
 It adds enough variety that you don’t simply feel you are repeating your Ladder Canyon experience on the way down; the Painted Canyon hike is a brand-new experience.

-Here are a few other considerations for hiking the Painted Canyon & Ladder Canyon with kids:
+Here are a few other tips for hiking the Painted Canyon & Ladder Canyon with kids:

 There are no water stations at the trailhead.
 Fill your water bladders at home and bring more water than you think you’ll need.

 You’ll be in and out of the shade a lot during this hike, but you’ll still get a decent amount of sun exposure.
 Be sure your kids wear good hiking sun hats, have full sunscreen on and stop for frequent water breaks.
-If your kids are not asking to stop and pee, they haven’t had enough water.
+If your kids aren’t stopping for bathroom breaks, they probably haven’t had enough water.

-This trail is not stroller accessible, but it is very common when hiking around Palm Springs to see parents to carrying their little ones on their backs in a carrier – Osprey is the most popular brand.
+This trail is not stroller accessible, but it is very common when hiking around Palm Springs to see parents carrying their little ones on their backs in a carrier.
+Osprey seemed to be the most popular brand.

 Unless your dog can climb a ladder, they should be left at home for this one.